Learning JavaScript Promises: Practical Applications in ES6 and AngularJS

 Overall, Learning JavaScript Promises: Practical Applications in ES6 and AngularJS from Packt Publishing is an in-depth course that is ideal for anyone who wants to learn how to effectively use Promises in their JavaScript projects.
 Whether you're a seasoned developer or new to JavaScript, this course will provide you with practical skills that you can apply to your own code.

-Learning JavaScript Promises: Practical Applications in ES6 and AngularJS is a series that is currently running and has 1 seasons (20 episodes).
-The series first aired on October 29, 2015.
+Learning JavaScript Promises: Practical Applications in ES6 and AngularJS is a series that ran for 1 seasons (20 episodes) between October 29, 2015 and on Packt Publishing

 Filter by Source